AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 This command runs the container in interactive mode (`-it`), removes it after exit (`--rm`), and mounts the current directory into the container's `/workspaces` directory.

-### Running the Docker Container as Dev Container
+### Usage in Dev Container

 Install the "Dev Containers" extension from the VS Code marketplace.

+Clone this GitHub repository

+Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS) to open the Command Palette.

+#### Shared Volume with Host

+Make a local clone of the Github Repository.

+Enter the command "Dev Containers: Reopen in Container" in the VSCode Command Palette.

+VSCode will open a new window in the Container.
+You see the new active container environment on the left lower corner.

 Once the container is up, you can start coding in your fully configured environment.

+The project directory on your Host will be automatically mounted inside the container, so all your changes are saved locally.

+#### Isolated Volume

+Enter the command "Dev Containers: Reopen in Container" in the VSCode Command Palette.

+VSCode will open a new window in the Container.
+You see the new active container environment on the left lower corner.

+Once the container is up, you can start coding in your fully configured environment.

-The project directory on your host machine/github repository will be automatically mounted inside the container, so all your changes are saved locally.
+The project directory of your GitHub repository will be automatically mounted inside the container, so all your changes are saved locally.

 ### Using the Container